-Alex MacDowall is a British racing driver who most recently spent one season in the 2017 ADAC GT Masters, driving a Porsche for Schütz Motorsport.
-Prior to that arrangement, he spent three seasons with Aston Martin Racing in the FIA World Endurance Championship and European Le Mans Series, scoring the greatest success in 2016 when he was the ELMS GTE champion.
+Alex MacDowall is a British racing driver who most recently raced with Audi in the Blancpain GT Series.
+Earlier in a career, MacDowall spent three seasons with Aston Martin Racing in the FIA World Endurance Championship and European Le Mans Series, scoring the greatest success in 2016 when he was the ELMS GTE champion.
+Before gaining success in GT racing, he was active in different touring car competitions.

 Starting a career at the age 14